yuly16/Scala-Native-GSoC-Report/readme.md

 ## 1. Introduction

+My topic of the GSoC project is Optimization of Scala Native linker.
+My mentor is Wojciech Mazur.
+I am very thankful for him during the GSoC period.
+He is very patient and always gave me precious advices.
+It is impossible for me to achieve these results without his help.

 Scala Native is an optimizing ahead-of-time compiler and runtime for scala.
 Traditional Scala code is compiled to JVM-interpretable bytecode, while Scala Native directly compiles scala code to binaries.
 Here are two main steps in Scala Native to compile the scala code to binaries: first the scala code is compiled to the traditional bytecode and `NIR`(Native Intermediate Representation) by dedicated testing compiler plugin; second `NIR` code is loaded, optimized, and transformed to `IIVM-IR` code by Scala Native Linker.
 During the GSoC period, my task was to investigate how to speed up Scala Native Linker.
 Here are four products in my project:

 * Build benchmarks for evaluating the performance of Scala Native, and create an automatic test script to measure the compilation and runtime performance: [scala-native-autotest](https://github.com/yuly16/scala-native-autotest)